DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 	* **Required**

 * `outputterParams->offerFields_price`
 	* Desctription: A document field name, that contains offer price.
+		If a document field value is empty, but `outputterParams->offerFields_priceOld` is set, the last will be used instead.
 	* Valid values: `stringTvName`
 	* **Required**